A perfect view above the clouds

 Full-service provider for the aerospace industry

 Evonik already ranks among the leading manufacturers of the primary product needed for stretched plates.
-With the new plant in Weiterstadt, Evonik will also be able to stretch and polish the plates at its own facilities as of 2018 – including plates that are considerably larger than the ones being produced today.
-The Acrylic Products division at Evonik will thus become a full-service provider of cast and stretched PMMA plates for the aerospace industry.
+With the new plant in Weiterstadt, Evonik will also be able to stretch and polish the sheets at its own facilities as of 2018 – including sheets that are considerably larger than the ones being produced today.
+The Acrylic Products division at Evonik will thus become a full-service provider of cast and stretched PMMA sheets for the aerospace industry.
 “This was the next logical step for us.
 It enables us to effectively pursue our strategy in the performance materials segment,” explains Krämer.
 “It helps us shore up our position as the leading manufacturer of polymer materials and intermediates.
 Building on our strong relationships with our customers, we will contribute to shaping their business and set new standards in our markets.”

 Above the clouds

 Stretched PLEXIGLAS® is used for windows in passenger cabins